-School buildings (valued on 31st December 2016) are depreciated at a rate calculated by the District Valuer to write off these assets over their estimated remaining lives.
+School buildings, and a church hall (valued on 31 December 2016) are depreciated at a rate calculated by the District Valuer to write off these assets over their estimated remaining lives, ranging from 20 years to 51 years.

 Any expenditure on school buildings or trust properties after this date are depreciated at a rate of 2% on cost.